segmentio/segment-docs/connections/destinations/catalog/track-js/index.md

+---
+title: Track JS
+---

 ## Getting Started

 When you toggle on Track JS as a destination in Segment, this is what happens:

 + Our CDN is updated within 5-10 minutes.
 Then our snippet will start asynchronously loading Track JS onto your page.
 This means you should remove Track JS' snippet from your page.
 + Track JS will automatically start recording error data.

 Since Track JS only records data about errors, it does not collect any of the data represented by our API.